JustRayCB/digital-twin-master-thesis/docs/briefs/techStack.md

 with temperature sensing) communicating via I²C, a **DHT22** digital sensor for ambient temperature and humidity (GPIO interface), a **BH1750** ambient light sensor (I²C, range 1-65,535 lux), and a **Raspberry Pi Camera Module** for capturing images of the plant.
-These specific sensors were chosen for their accuracy, compatibility with the Pi's GPIO/I2C interfaces, and cost-effectiveness.
-They provide the essential data points defined by the
-project: soil moisture, air temperature, humidity, light intensity, and visual cues of plant health (via images).
-The hardware setup also includes actuators (planned for later phases) like a water pump, lights, and a fan, which will be used in the feedback control loop once implemented (Phase P2).
-Power management and wiring for these actuators are considered, but in the current focus their integration is minimal.
+These specific sensors were chosen compatibility with the Pi's GPIO/I2C interfaces, and cost-effectiveness.
+They provide the essential data points defined by the project: soil moisture, air temperature, humidity, light intensity, and visual cues of plant health (via images).
+The hardware setup also includes actuators (planned for later phases) like a water pump, lights, heater resistor and a fan, which will be used in the feedback control loop once implemented (Phase P2).

 ## Software Stack